Medical Information

 HPV & Teenage Booster Vaccination Programme

 In Year 8/9 female students are invited to participate in the HPV (Human papillomavirus) Programme.
 This is one of the routine childhood immunisations offered by the NHS.
-This vaccination is given to protect girls against the two types of human papillomavirus that case most cases (over 70%) of cervical cancer.
+This vaccination is given to protect girls against the two types of human papillomavirus that cause most cases (over 70%) of cervical cancer.

 All students in Year 9 are invited to participate in the teenage booster vaccination programme.
 Also known as, the 3-in-1 or the Td/IPV vaccine is given to boost protection against 3 separate diseases: tetanus, diphtheria and polio.
 It is routinely given at Oriel High School (In Year 9) alongside the MenACWY vaccine to prevent meningitis and septicaemia.